 Staff will receive appropriate training and support relevant to their level of responsibility, in order to assist pupils with managing their allergies.

-Further information relating to the school's policies and procedures addressing allergens and anaphylaxis can be found in the Allergen and Anaphylaxis Policy.
+Further information relating to the school's policies and procedures addressing allergens and anaphylaxis can be found in the First Aid and Medication in School Policies.

 22. Medication